What should your next fitness goal be? Take the quiz.

 The Takeaway

-A yoga practice can help you de-stress and stay healthy—as long as you make cleaning your mat a regular practice, too.
-Luckily, cleaning a yoga mat mat doesn’t have to be difficult or time-consuming, and can give you peace of mind so you aren’t worried about infection-causing bacteria the next time you’re in Downward-Facing Dog pose.
+It’s worthwhile to make cleaning your mat a regular part of your yoga practice.
+Luckily, cleaning a yoga mat doesn’t have to be difficult or time-consuming.
+Rather, doing so can extend the longevity of your mat and give you peace of mind so you aren’t worried about pathogens, odor, and other unpleasant distractions the next time you’re in Downward-Facing Dog.

 This content is for informational and educational purposes only and does not constitute individualized advice.
 It is not intended to replace professional medical evaluation, diagnosis, or treatment.
 Seek the advice of your physician for questions you may have regarding your health or a medical condition.
 If you are having a medical emergency, call your physician or 911 immediately.